Calorique

 How does body weight affect calories burned during grocery shopping?

 Body weight significantly impacts calorie burn during grocery shopping.
-A 120-lb person burns about 63 calories in 30 minutes, while a 250-lb person burns approximately 130 calories in the same time.
+At the selected MET value of 2.3, a 120-lb person burns about 66 calories in 30 minutes, while a 250-lb person burns approximately 137 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does grocery shopping work?